P-Roq/war_losses_etl_pipeline/README.md

 ## Introduction

-This project is an ETL pipeline that automatically scrapes and stores on a daily basis a summary of infantry vehicle related losses resulting from the armed conflict between the Russian Federation and Ukraine started on the 24 of February, 2022.
+This project is an ETL pipeline that automatically scrapes and stores on a daily basis a summary of infantry vehicle related losses resulting from the armed conflict between the Russian Federation and Ukraine, started on the 24th of February, 2022.
 The data is taken from the Oryx website - a platform dedicated to collecting evidence and validating this type of occurrences, and pipelined to an interactive dashboard implementation that allows to visually observe and compare the evolution of such losses:
 - Compare between types of losses: destroyed, damaged, abandoned, captured.
 - Compare between types of vehicle lost: tanks, armoured fighting vehicles, etc.
 - Compare ukrainian and russian losses vis-a-vis.